-[Tokyo] Let's travel to the stage of Chika Umino's "March Comes in Like a Lion"!
+[Tokyo] Travel to the setting of Chika Umino's "March Comes in Like a Lion"!

 Chika Umino's popular comic "March Comes in Like a Lion" has been adapted into a live-action film starring Kamiki Ryunosuke, with the first part released on March 18th, 2017, and the second part on April 22nd.
 It was also made into a TV anime last year.
 The story is mainly set around the Sumida River in Chuo Ward, Tokyo.
 Why not take a trip to Rokugatsu-cho and Mikazuki-cho, the setting of the story of "March Comes in Like a Lion," imagining yourself as the main character, Kiriyama Rei?